 In fact, and although the most popular face of video games has accustomed us to zombie killings or indoor sports, concern about the weather has been present for some years in this field through so-called serious games, which seek something beyond pure entertainment.
 In 2006, Red Redemption and the BBC launched Climate Challenge, a game whose goal was to manage resources and energy in Europe in order to reach the year 2100 while avoiding a climate catastrophe.
 In 2011, Fate of the World, also from Red Redemption, was based on climate prediction models developed by Myles Allen, head of the Climate Dynamics group at Oxford University.
 More recently, The Climate Trail, Future Delta 2.0 or, above all, the games developed by the University of Washington platform EarthGames, among others, focus specifically on the issue of climate, but franchises as popular as Civilization or SimCity have also been launched into the environmental arena.

 But despite this growing interest in climate awareness through gaming, experts often warn of one obvious thing: in order for a video game to be popular in the classroom, it must first and foremost be fun.
 This quality would be among the guidelines that an international team of researchers has developed as key attributes when designing video games against climate change.
-“The framework can be used as guidance to develop new games but also as a tool to analyse the engagement capacity of current games,” explains the first author of the study, Tania Ouariachi, an expert in games, communication and environmental education at the University of Applied Sciences in Hanze (Netherlands) to OpenMind.
+“The framework can be used as guidance to develop new games but also as a tool to analyse the engagement capacity of current games,” explains the first author of the study, Tania Ouariachi, an expert in games, communication and environmental education at the Hanze University Of Applied Sciences in Groningen (The Netherlands) to OpenMind.
 As an example, Ouariachi and her team are applying it to the evaluation of We-Energy Game, an online and offline game about the energy transition.

 However, the experts themselves recognise that between good intentions and reality there are still gaps to be bridged.
 José Gutiérrez, co-author of the Ouariachi study and professor of Research and Diagnostic Methods in Education at the University of Granada (Spain) tells OpenMind: “The world of video games about climate change still has a very sectorial and secondary interest in pedagogical terms.”
 “Educational criteria are not usually among the priorities of companies and designers; they are rather a secondary dimension,” he adds.
 Gutiérrez is concerned that the environmental content of the games or the objectives of Playing for the Planet will remain mere “greenwashing.”